libavg/libavg/sphinxdoc/ui.rst

         :param avg.Node coordSysNode:

             Used to determine the coordinate system for the offsets returned by the callbacks.
+In general, this should be the parent of the node that is actually moving. :py:attr:`coordSysNode` can be used to separate the node that is the 'handle' for the events from the node that is being moved - for instance, to allow moving a window by dragging the title bar.
 If :py:attr:`coordSysNode` is not given, :py:attr:`eventNode` is used as default.

-The :py:class:`DragRecognizer` never modifies any nodes itself. :py:attr:`coordSysNode` can be used to separate the node that is the 'handle' for the events from the node that is being moved - for instance, to allow moving a window by dragging the title bar.
+            Note that the :py:class:`DragRecognizer` never modifies any nodes itself.
+            The callbacks just return appropriate offsets that allow the movement to be implemented easily.

         :param direction: